The digital revolution: Health benefit or bane?

 Now, I frequently consult the computer to get an answer when a patient confronts me with a challenging clinical puzzle.
-Alternatively, I give patients “homework” on the web so they can better understand what I’m prescribing for them.
-I blog, post on Facebook, and now I even tweet (@drRonaldHoffman) health information.
+Alternatively, I give patients “homework” on the Web so they can better understand what I’m prescribing for them.
+I blog, post on Facebook and even tweet (@drRonaldHoffman) health information.

 - Abscess (an infection of the brain)

 - Hemorrhage (bleeding within the brain)

 - Bacterial or viral meningitis (an infection or inflammation of the membrane that covers the brain and spinal cord)

 - Pseudo tumor cerebri (increased intracranial pressure)

 - Hydrocephalus (abnormal buildup of fluid in the brain)

 - Infection of the brain such as meningitis or Lyme disease

 - Encephalitis (inflammation and swelling of the brain)